slazyk/Observable-Swift/README.md

 ## Overview

+Observable-Swift is a Swift library for value observing (via explicit usage of `Observable<T>`) and subscribable events (also explicit, using `Event<T>`).
+The library is still under development, just as Swift is.
+Any contributions, both in terms of suggestions/ideas or actual code are welcome.

 ### Observables

 Using `Observable<T>` and related classes you can implement wide range of patterns using value observing.
 Some of the features: